Homogeneous projective varieties with semi-continuous rank function: Fundamental representations (exceptional groups)

 We proceed to part b).
 By Lemma~\ref{Lzak?}, any element of $X_2(\ul{\pi_1})$ is $\ul G$-conjugate to the sum of two weight vectors.
 In our case this means that any $x\in X_2(\ul{\pi_1})$ is $\ul G$-conjugate to for some $\alpha_1, \alpha_2\in\Delta_1$.
-From this statement and Lemma~\ref{Le73} part b) of Lemma~\ref{Le7x2} follows immediately.\end{proof} We are now ready to prove Proposition~\ref{LE7}. \begin{proof}[Proof of Lemma~\ref{Le7rk3}] We now construct an element $x$, with $\dim E_8x=112$.
+From this statement and Lemma~\ref{Le73} part b) of Lemma~\ref{Le7x2} follows immediately.\end{proof}

-The Dynkin diagram of $E_8$ has a subdiagram $D_4$ of $E_8$ and all roots of $E_8$ are conjugate.
-Hence there exists roots $\alpha_1, \alpha_2, \alpha_3$ such that the quadruple is a system of simple roots of Dynkin type $D_4$, i.e.
+\begin{proof}[Proof of Lemma~\ref{Le7rk3}] We shall construct an element $x$ with $\dim E_8x=112$.
+First note that all roots of $E_8$ are conjugate and that the Dynkin diagram of $E_8$ has a unique subdiagram of type $D_4$.
+Hence there exists roots $\alpha_1,\alpha_2, \alpha_3$ such that the quadruple is a system of simple roots of Dynkin type $D_4$, i.e.

 1) $(-\pi_1, \alpha_i)=-1$ for $i=1, 2, 3$,

 2) $(\alpha_i, \alpha_j)=0$ for $i,j\in\{1, 2, 3\}$, $i\ne j$.